aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/development-tooling.md

 1. Start VSCode on your worksation
 2. Select "File/Open Folder..." and open the cloned avd GitHub repository (Your fork).
 3. A pop up will appear with "Folder contains a Dev Container configuration file.
 Reopen folder to develop in a container."
 Select "Reopen in Container".
+4. VScode will re-open and start in the AVD Dev Container.

+!!!
+Warning
+    Note, at this time the AVD Dev Container doesn't support docker-in-docker, therefore some of the tests that rely on Docker can not be performed locally.
+Please rely on the CI pipeline results and logs for troubleshooting.

 ### Local Python environments